modal-labs/modal-examples/06_gpu_and_ml/spam-detect/readme.md

 ## Spam detection with large-language models (LLMs)

 This demo application tackles the internet's old bête noire: spam.
-To focus of the demo is fine-tuning the BERT LLM to acheive XX% on an email spam classification task, but any self-respecting LLM should be able to beat a baseline model, so this demo also includes other model architectures for comparision.
+To focus of the demo is fine-tuning the BERT LLM to acheive 99% precision on an email spam classification task, but any self-respecting LLM should be able to beat a baseline model, so this demo also includes other model architectures for comparision.

 The models are:

 - _Bidirectional Encoder Representations from Transformers_ (BERT)
-- TODO: Some older RNN
 - _Naive Bayes_
 - Blacklist-based hueristic model (`BadWords`)